-- Abstracts MUST be BLINDED and must not refer to the organization, author, or location, in the title, presenter information, and abstract text, etc. Any unblinded abstracts will be immediately disqualified.
+- Abstracts MUST be BLINDED and must not refer to the organization, author, or location in the title, presenter information, abstract text, etc. Any unblinded abstracts wil be immediately disqualified.

 - Utilize APA format for references in the Bibliography section.

-- Biographical Data and Conflict of Interest Disclosure (BIO/COI) forms must be completed for the main presenter, speakers, and co-authors prior to submission.
+- Biographical Data and Conflict of Interest Disclosure (Bio/COI) forms must be completed for the main presenter, co-presenter(s), co-poster presenter(s), and contributor(s) prior to submission.

-- All conference registration, travel, and hotel costs are paid by the presenter(s).
+- All conference registration, travel, and hotel costs are paid by the speaker(s).